OpenData-tu/documentation/05-Data-Import-Framework.md

 - Processing of jobs into batches
 - Recoverability of individual jobs from failures

 ### Evaluated Existing Frameworks

 1. Spring Batch
     - Spring Cloud Tasks
-    - Spring Cloud Data flow
+    - Spring Cloud Data Flow
 2. Java EE
 3. Easy Batch
 4. Summer Batch
 5. Talend ETL

 ## Design Decisions

 After evaluation and comparison, it was decided to implement our extensible framework using **Spring Batch** given the features and functionality it offers.

 ### Why Spring Batch

   - Lightweight, ready-to-use framework for robust batch processing
   - Suitable framework for data integration and processing
   - Popular with a large community of users